 Piers applied to the astronaut training program every year, but his lack of US citizenship was a problem.
 In 1991, Piers became a US citizen.
 In 1996 Piers was selected to be an astronaut.
 After two years of training, and a lot of patience, Piers got to go to space.
 He flew to the International Space Station three times and carried out six spacewalks to help build and maintain the space station.

 Piers was also the Director of the Earth Science Division at NASA.
 In this job, Piers oversaw what research was carried out and the design of space missions to learn more about the Earth and climate.
 Piers was passionate about protecting our Earth and vocal about the impact of climate change on our environment.
-Leonardo DiCaprio interviewed Piers in 2016 for the documentary Before the Flood, all about global warming.
+Leonardo DiCaprio interviewed Piers in 2016 for the documentary Before the Flood, all about climate change.

 Piers was appointed OBE for services to science and in June 2016 received the NASA Distinguished Service Medal.
 The Priestley International Centre of Climate at the University of Leeds awards the Piers Sellers Prize in his honour.